New To Horses

 Don’t know much about horses?
 No problem!
 Time To Ride is here to help you find a local riding facility that will introduce your child to horses and horse care through a series of lessons at a Time To Ride Program Facility.

-To be designated as a Time To Ride Program Facility, both the barn and staff have to meet a stringent set of requirements and follow a curriculum designed to teach kids responsibility, patience, perseverance, and how to set and achieve goals, all while learning basic horse care and horseback riding.
+To be designated as a Time To Ride facility, both the barn and staff have to meet a stringent set of requirements and follow a curriculum designed to teach kids responsibility, patience, perseverance, and how to set and achieve goals, all while learning basic horse care and horseback riding.

 As with any new activity, the best experience is an informed experience.
 That’s why we’ve created some helpful information for newcomers.